bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 opaque to the RC.

-[[ Editor's note: these constructs used to be objects to allow for expansion to future elements, like a management URI or different presentation types or expiration, but those weren't used in practice.
+[[ Editor's note: these constructs used to be objects to allow for expansion to future fields, like a management URI or different presentation types or expiration, but those weren't used in practice.
 Is that desirable anymore or is collapsing them like this the right direction? ]]